mrarthurwhite/mrarthurwhite.github.io/_posts/2021-05-12-javascript_closures_and_demonstrating_an_atomic_lesson.markdown

 ---

-So it seems that JS closures are not very properly explained in our syllabus.
+So it seems that JS closures are not very properly (atomically & in a utilitarian fashion) explained in our curriculum.

 So without further ado the five lines of code are [here](http://https://github.com/mrarthurwhite/js_closure_demonstration/blob/main/closure_demo.js) :
 ```